Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 Eventually, Table~\ref{tab: posterior_costs_ex2} compares the wall times for the LF, BMFIA, and hypothetical HF (assuming HF model gradients are available for the SVI routine, which is usually not the case) posteriors under hardware budgets of 32, 64, 128, and 256 available CPU cores.
 For BMFIA, we conducted a training phase of 300 LF and 300 HF simulations according to Section \ref{sec: setup_poro_elastic}.
 LF simulations ran on a single core and took 0.2 seconds each, while each HF simulation ran on 16 cores for a single simulation\footnote{For this comparison, we kept the parallelization of one HF evaluation at 16 cores for all CPU scenarios considered.} using 419 seconds of wall time.
 The training phase is embarrassingly parallel, and its duration depends on the hardware constraints.
 Inference was performed using a batch-sequential SVI procedure, with six forward simulations and six adjoint runs per batch.
 This resulted in 1667 forward and 1667 adjoint batch-sequential solves in the SVI procedure (equivalent to 10000 forward simulation calls).
 Since inference is batch-sequential, parallelization can only be conducted within the batch and according to the available hardware constraints.

 In the case of, \eg 64 available CPU cores, this leads to $2\cdot1667=3334$ sequential steps with 0.29 seconds run time each, resulting in 967 seconds wall time for the LF posterior.
 Note that for each batch-sequential step, only 6 cores were exhausted for the LF runs.
 For the HF model, we also have 3334 batch-sequential steps, but require 16 cores for one simulation run.
-One batch-sequential step breaks down further into $\frac{\text{(Num.
-CPUs per HF sim.)}\cdot \text{(Batch size)}}{\text{Num. avail.
-CPUs}}$ sequential steps according to the available resources.
-For 64 available CPUs this leads to 1.5 sequential sub-steps per batch, resulting in an (only theoretically) extreme wall time of $1.5 \cdot 3334 \cdot 419\text{s}=2095419$ seconds (or 582 hours) due to the batch-sequential nature of SVI (as HF gradients are usually unavailable, these are just theoretical calculations).
-On the other hand, we can again exploit the embarrassingly parallel nature of BMFIA's training phase, while keeping the inference phase at the same costs as for the LF model.
-The 300 LF model runs only require $300/64\cdot0.29\text{s}=1.4\text{s}$.
-The 300 HF simulations require an additional $(300\cdot16)/64\cdot 419\text{s}=31425\text{s}$ (or 8.7 hours) of wall time.
-The SVI procedure requires the wall time of the LF model, which adds further 967 seconds, resulting in a total of 32393 seconds for BMFIA.
-This is a speed-up factor of 64.7 in wall time compared to an HF SVI procedure.
-The factor increases further if more CPUs can be exploited for the embarrassingly parallel training phase.
 Table~\ref{tab: posterior_costs_ex2} summarizes the wall time costs for the considered computational resources.
 BMFIA achieves a substantial reduction in wall time compared to a hypothetical HF inference, especially if the available computational resources allow for exploitation of the embarrassingly parallel training phase.
 While the theoretical computational cost savings are already a significant advantage of BMFIA, the more important benefit pertains to sole reliance on LF adjoints or LF model gradients in the inference phase.
-This characteristic allows us to solve complex nonlinear coupled physics-based inference problems, which were inaccessible before.
+This characteristic allows us to solve complex, nonlinear, coupled physics-based inference problems, which were inaccessible before.

 \FloatBarrier